 Jeanne sat down with Dr. Kirk Meighoo, host of the New Books in Politics & Polemics podcast to discuss American Democracy in Crisis.
 Their far-ranging discussion began with E.E.
 Schattschneider & the role of parties in the U.S. to upstreaming, the problem of power in American history & much more.

 Jeanne spoke with Tom Keene & Francine Lacqua hosts of "Bloomberg Surveillance" to discuss the book, as well as what is happening in Washington, & in democracies worldwide.

 Political Risk Management: Assessing and Managing Global Insecurity, is the 4th vol. in the De Gruyter series "Developments in Managing and Exploiting Risk."
-SPRM examines how social & political risk impacts organizations in the private, public, & non-profit sectors; it includes numerous case studies, as well as recommendations for analyzing & mitigating these types of risks.
+SPRM examines how social & political risk impacts organizations in the private, public, & non-profit sectors; it includes case studies, as well as tips for analyzing & mitigating these types of risks.

 Studies show that metaphors are a useful way to help people understand new or difficult concepts.
 The research is largely silent, however, when it comes to the question of whether it is beneficial to ask students to go “beyond transference” by engaging in metaphoric critique and construction.

-Rawls suggests that the preservation of self-respect is at the core of any theory of justice.
+suggests that the preservation of self-respect is at the core of any theory of justice.
 It is precisely his conception of self-respect, however, that creates serious problems in his theory as a whole.
 It not only opens him up to charges of inconsistency, but it underscores his failure to deliver on the promise of equality.